jugalj05hi/Pumpkin-Brush/index.md

 # Pumpkin Brush

 ## What is the Software about?
-This is a colloaborative whiteboard application that lets multiple users collaborate over the network and express their ideas on a canvas.
-All the core components of the Software were developed from scratch that includes Networking, GUI and etc. TL;DR It's like a whiteboard in office but virtual and you can also change the background color of the whiteboard!
+This is a colloaborative whiteboard application that enables multiple users to collaborate over the network and express their ideas on a canvas just like how a group would do in an in-person meeting often termed as 'Whiteboarding'.
+All the core components of the Software were developed from scratch that includes Networking, GUI, Concurrency, and more.
+Users have multiple options to choose from such as various brush sizes, brush types, multiple colors and also the power to change the background of the canvas.
+TL;DR It's like a whiteboard in office but virtual and loaded with features to engage users.

 ## Tech Stack
 1. [C++ 17](https://en.cppreference.com/w/cpp/17) for Networking and other core functions